aprueller/jekyll-docs-template/README.md

 ## Why a fork?
 The template by bruth focuses on easy handling with github pages.
 This has some drawbacks as you cannot use any custom plugin.
 What I needed was a template for software documentation of bigger software projects.
-There also searchability was an important subject.
+Making the documentation easily searchable was also an important subject.
 Additionally the structure of the project and the tooling for easy documentation should be more advanced.
 Liking the simple and clean idea of bruth I took it as starting point and added the missing features.

 ## Documentation
 The full featured documentation you can find [here][3].
 Of course it is created with this very template